OrchardCMS/OrchardCore/src/docs/reference/core/Apis.GraphQL.Abstractions/README.md

 }
 ```

-This method will add scalar filters to all ContentItem queries, including custom Content Types.
+This method will add scalar filters to all ContentItem queries, including your own custom Content Types.
+Scalar filters include following:

 1. equals, not equals
 2. contains, not contains